hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/71__Praveen_R._Bhat.md

 > Prashnottara Vaakyatvaat and the example is Candralakshana Vaakya.
 >
-AV refutes the presentation of brightness as a quality of the moon, by asking where does the quality rest?​ Does it rest in the bright moon or in an non-bright moon?
+AV refutes the presentation of brightness as a quality of the moon, by asking where does the quality rest?
+Does it rest in the bright moon or in an non-bright moon?
 If the former, then where does the earlier quality of brightness rest?
 This leads to anavasthA doSha.
 If the latter, then how can brightness rest in an non-bright moon, both are opposite to each other.